International trade: Differences from domestic trade

 Ports play an important role in facilitating international trade.
 The Port of New York and New Jersey grew from the original harbor at the convergence of the Hudson River and the East River at the Upper New York Bay.

-International trade is, in principle, not different from domestic trade as the motivation and the behavior of parties involved in a trade do not change fundamentally regardless of whether trade is across a border or not.
+International trade is, not different from domestic trade as the motivation and the behavior of parties involved in a trade do not change fundamentally regardless of whether trade is across a border or not.

-However, in practical terms, carrying out trade at an international level is typically a more complex process than domestic trade.
+However, in practical terms, It carrying out trade at an international level is typically a more complex process than domestic trade.
 The main difference is that international trade is typically more costly than domestic trade.
-This is due to the fact that cross-border trade typically incurs additional costs such as explicit tariffs as well as explicit or implicit non-tariff barriers such as time costs (due to border delays), language and cultural differences, product safety, the legal system, and so on.
+This is due to the fact that cross-border trade typically incurs additional costs such as explicit tariffs as well as explicit or implicit cost non-tariff barriers such as time costs (due to border delays), language and cultural differences, product safety, the legal system, and so on.

 Another difference between domestic and international trade is that factors of production such as capital and labor are often more mobile within a country than across countries.
 Thus, international trade is mostly restricted to trade in goods and services, and only to a lesser extent to trade in capital, labour, or other factors of production.
 Trade in goods and services can serve as a substitute for trade in factors of production.
 Instead of importing a factor of production, a country can import goods that make intensive use of that factor of production and thus embody it.
 An example of this is the import of labor-intensive goods by the United States from China.
 Instead of importing Chinese labor, the United States imports goods that were produced with Chinese labor.
 One report in 2010, suggested that international trade was increased when a country hosted a network of immigrants, but the trade effect was weakened when the immigrants became assimilated into their new country.